rutherjm/bookingGo_technical_task/README.md

 #  BookingGo Techincal Test Submission

 ## Setup
 This project is a Maven Spring-Boot Project, written in Java using IntelliJ IDEA Community Edition 2018.2.1.
-I therefore recommend that you import these projects through IntelliJ.
+I therefore recommend that you import these projects through IntelliJ.<br>
-1) Download this GitHub Project.
+1) Download this GitHub Project.<br>
 2) Each folder in the root of this GitHub repository is a seperate project folder.
-The steps below guide you through importing said projects.
+The steps below guide you through importing said projects.<br>
-  a) Open IntelliJ
+  a) Open IntelliJ<br>
-  b) On the welcome screen, select  'Import Project'
+  b) On the welcome screen, select  'Import Project'<br>
-  c) Select the project folder that you are importing, click OK.
+  c) Select the project folder that you are importing, click OK. <br>
-  d) Select 'Import project from external model', select 'Maven', click 'Next'.
+  d) Select 'Import project from external model', select 'Maven', click 'Next'.<br>
-  e) For the next three steps: Keep default settings, click 'Next'.
+  e) For the next three steps: Keep default settings, click 'Next'.<br>
-  h) Keep default settings, click 'Finish'.
+  f) Keep default settings, click 'Finish'.<br>

 The dependencies should be automatically downloaded by Maven.